 The centriole's main function is to aid in cell division and in the spatial arrangement of structures within the cell.
 Less is known about the function of centrioles than many of the other organelles discussed in this section, but biologists are learning that these little protein tubes play a critical role in cellular reproduction and even cell growth.

 What’s more, centrioles are now known to be essential for the development of flagella and cilia.
 Cells with damaged or missing centrioles cannot form properly functioning flagella and cilia, a condition that can lead to disease and even death of the organism.

 Flagella and cilia are extensions of the cell membrane that are lined with cytoskeleton and, in the case of flagella, mitochondria.
 Flagella look like whips and are generally much longer than cilia, but there are often hundreds more cilia than flagella on a given cell.

 Here are some real-life flagella:

-They function by spinning like a whip, allowing a cell to move through the environment.
-Sperm cells are an excellent example of animal cells that have flagella.
-In these cells, flagella spin rapidly to allow the sperm to move up the vaginal canal, into the uterus and into the egg.
+Flagella are primarily responsible for cell movement, and that whip-like appearance is no accident.
+By whipping about, a flagellum propels its cell through the environment.
+Sperm cells are an excellent example of animal cells sporting flagella.
+In these cells, flagella spin rapidly to push the sperm up the vaginal canal, into the uterus, and finally into the egg.